How do the Walrus Talks work?

 How do you pick topics for the Walrus Talks?

-The Walrus Foundation has an educational mandate to create forums for conversations about Canada and its place in the world.
+The Walrus has an educational mandate to create forums for conversations about Canada and its place in the world.
 A Walrus Talks topic must be relevant, timely, and broad enough to allow a number of perspectives.
 We work with our national and local partners, our advisory council, and many others to decide what topics to take on.

 Why seven minutes?